Gaming has seen explosive growth over the last decade — becoming a behemoth of an industry that’s worth over $200 billion.

-In this blog post, we'll cover what web3 gaming is, how the blockchain works in web3 games work, and the powerful features that it unlocks in the gaming & development experience.
+In this blog post, we'll cover what blockchain gaming is, the benefits of blockchain technology in games, and the powerful features that it unlocks in the gaming & development experience.

-Web3 gaming refers to the use of cryptocurrencies, non-fungible tokens (NFTs), and the blockchain as part of a game’s architecture — accelerating the game development process & creating new revenue streams for developers, while also unlocking true digital ownership to players with open in-game economies.
+Blockchain games use cryptocurrencies, non-fungible tokens (NFTs), and the blockchain as part of a game’s architecture — accelerating the game development process & creating new revenue streams for developers, while also unlocking true digital ownership to players with open in-game economies.

-This oversimplified version fails to capture both the value proposition of web3 gaming, and the paradigm shift in the way gamers are engaging with and perceiving the games.
+This oversimplified version fails to capture both the value proposition of blockchain gaming, and the paradigm shift in the way gamers are engaging with and perceiving the games.